 Imagine walking through the deciduous forests in Massachusetts early one spring.
 It’s warm enough to enjoy the canopy full of green leaves, after branches have spent a whole winter as leafless sticks.
-Surrounded by the many oak and maple trees, you’re already planning a trip back during the fall season—when the forests will change from green to the orange and gold colors of autumn.
-Thinking of how most of Massachusetts will look in two seasons as you walk deeper into the quiet forest, you begin to hear a calming rain and start to feel raindrops falling down on you.
+Surrounded by the many oak and maple trees that provide shelter and food for the creatures in the forest, you’re already planning a trip back during the fall season—when the forests will change from green to the orange and gold colors of autumn.
+Thinking of how most of Massachusetts will look in the fall as you walk deeper into the quiet forest, you begin to hear a calming rain and start to feel raindrops falling down on you.

 As you wipe the raindrops off of your face, you look down at your hand and notice that instead of water, you wiped away dirt.
 Taking a closer look, it seems as though the dirt is actually bits of leaves that have been chewed.
 Looking up into the forest canopy, you now see the thousands of hairy caterpillars that are covering the trees and realize that the rain you hear and the dirt on your face is the excrement of these caterpillars from eating the leaves of the trees you stand under.
 These forest pests are the larvae of the gypsy moth.